depaul-dice/sciunit/README.rst

 ``sciunit list``
           List the existing executions in the currently opened sciunit.

+``sciunit show`` [<execution id>]
+          Show detailed information about an execution in the currently opened sciunit.
+The argument may be omitted for showing the most recently captured execution.

 ``sciunit rm`` <execution id>
           Remove an existing execution from the currently opened sciunit.
 A malformed execution id causes an error.